YifanLi9/Git--r-done/README.md

 	 LaziCard recognizes that life changes quickly.
-This is why our company provides an email reminder one week before sending any and all birthday cards to ensure the user still still wants a birthday card delivered to the contact who's birthday is approaching.
+This is why our company provides an email reminder one week before sending any and all birthday cards to ensure the user still wants a birthday card delivered to the contact who's birthday is approaching.
 Most importantly, LaziCard recognizes that life moves faster than most of us can keep up.
 We have made it our personal responsibility to ensure that remembering to send birthday cards is one less thing you have to do.